Skip to main content

 Reasoning

-Some models (like Kimi K2.6 and GLM 5.1) include chain-of-thought reasoning by default.
+Some models (like Kimi K2.6 and GLM 5.2) include chain-of-thought reasoning by default.
 When reasoning is active, the model’s chain-of-thought is returned in a separate reasoning field on the response message.
-Reasoning tokens are included in completion_tokens and count toward your usage.
+Reasoning tokens are included in completion_tokens and count toward your usage — including all reasoning controls below.
+These are model-specific chat-template controls, not universal OpenAI parameters.
+The exact key and accepted values depend on each model’s chat template.

 Thinking toggle keys